 Foundations of Graphics & Compute: Volume 5: Ray-Tracing is a groundbreaking exploration of webgpu that has captivated readers worldwide.
-With 862+ copies sold, this masterpiece offers exceptional insights into webgpu.
+With 1009+ copies sold, this tour de force offers exceptional insights into webgpu.

 As a scholar in webgpu, I found Foundations of Graphics & Compute: Volume 5: Ray-Tracing to be an exceptional contribution to the field.
-The author's approach to webgpu is both innovative and rigorous, providing fresh insights that challenge conventional wisdom.
-Particularly noteworthy is the discussion of graphics, which offers a compelling framework for understanding ray-tracing.
+The author's approach to compute is both innovative and rigorous, providing fresh insights that challenge conventional wisdom.
+Particularly noteworthy is the discussion of compute, which offers a compelling framework for understanding compute.
 While some may argue that graphics, the evidence presented is thorough and convincing.
 This book is essential reading for anyone serious about webgpu.

 Could you elaborate on what you mean by this?
 I'm not sure I follow.